BREAKING: National daily Covid-19 case numbers revealed

-SOME 1,940 new confirmed Covid-19 cases have been announced overnight across Ireland.
+A TOTAL of 1,466 new, confirmed cases of Covid-19 have been reported overnight across Ireland.

-As of eight o'clock this morning, 352 Covid-19 patients are in hospital, with 74 of these in intensive care.
+As of eight o'clock this morning, some 402 patients with the disease are in hospital, with 73 of these in intensive care.

+Dr Ronan Glynn, the deputy chief medical officer at the Department of Health said: "Over recent days we have seen an increasing number of people with Covid-19 admitted to hospital and to intensive care.
+Recently, approximately 70% of people being treated in intensive care for Covid-19 have not been fully vaccinated.
+This is a significant cause for concern."

+"Vaccination, along with our continuing adherence to the public health advice, will break the chains of transmission and drive down incidence of Covid-19 in our communities.
+If you display any symptoms of Covid-19 including a high temperature, dry cough, or flu-like symptoms - please stay at home.
+Do not go to work, school, college or socialise," Dr Glynn added.

-As of 8am today, 352 COVID-19 patients are hospitalised, of which 74 are in ICU.
+As of 8am today, 402 #COVID19 patients are hospitalised, of which 73 are in ICU.

+The deputy chief medical officer strongly encouraged anyone not yet vaccinated to do so as soon as possible.

+"I also urge anyone who is eligible for a flu vaccine to come forward and receive it as soon as it is offered to you.
+You can arrange an appointment to receive your flu vaccine via your GP or local pharmacy.
+Continue to regularly wash hands, wear a mask when appropriate – particularly in retail settings, on public transport and in healthcare settings; keep your distance, open windows and ventilate indoor spaces, and choose outdoors where possible for meeting others," he added.

 Subscribe or register today to discover more from DonegalLive.ie